prankstr/homelab/README.md

 2. Applying the corresponding Flux `Kustomization` resource defined in `flux-kustomization.yaml`.

 The Flux Kustomization then deploys the application itself using either **HelmReleases** or plain **Kustomize** depending on the app.

-This layout isn't a typical Flux structure but it works well for a single-cluster homelab setup.
-It keeps everything relatively simple to manage without introducing unnecessary complexity.